IPS Supported Employment: Dissemination

 The Johnson & Johnson – Dartmouth Community Mental Health Program was created to further the dissemination of IPS by providing a structure for supporting implementations of IPS at the state level.
 In 2001, the Dartmouth Psychiatric Research Center launched this program with philanthropic support from Johnson & Johnson Corporate Contributions.
 This program has resulted in the formation of a national learning collaborative that supports the implementation of IPS services in everyday (i.e., non-research) settings.
 Membership in this collaborative is widespread.
 As of 2011, 13 states containing 130 participating mental health agencies were part of the collaborative.
 States that enter the learning collaborative receive four years of seed funding to support initial implementation efforts.
 After this first phase, states and their participating agencies stay involved by sharing outcome and service data, participating in research projects, and by continuing statewide implementation efforts.

 IPS outside of the United States

 Although IPS was developed in the United States, research literature suggests a wider interest in IPS and suggests that the intervention is effective across a range of cultures and policy environments.
-Randomized trials of IPS have been conducted in Canada, throughout Europe, including in the UK, in Australia, The Netherlands, Switzerland, and Hong Kong.
+Randomized trials of IPS have been conducted in Canada, throughout the EU, including in UK, Australia, The Netherlands, Switzerland, and Hong Kong.